tommybazar/TBRaymarchProject/Readme.md

 Both of these renders are using the same CT scan, only difference is windowing and used transfer function.

-# Video showcase / deep-dive tutorials
+# Video showcase / deep-dive tutorials (very outdated now)
 Part1 - Showcase & Intro : https://youtu.be/-HDVXehPolM

 # Discord